What Does the Fox Say? (webtoon): Plot

-As Ju Sungji starts working at a new game development company, Hello Studio, she quickly captures the attention of her coworkers as the newest recruit.
-However, only one person piques Sungji's interest, her direct and no-nonsense team leader Sung Sumin, who she meets her welcoming party.
+As Ju Sungji starts working at a new game development company, Hello Studio, she captures the attention of her coworkers as the newest recruit.
+However, only one person piques Sungji's interest, her direct and no-nonsense team leader Sung Sumin, who she meets at her welcoming party.
 At the party Sungji finds out how little Sumin can handle her alcohol, and watches as she is brought home by the company president, Baek Seju.
 Soon an intense love triangle develops between the three women.

 Media

 Manhwa

 Written by Gyeomji and illustrated by Gaji under the collective Team Gaji, What Does the Fox Say?, was serialized online via Lezhin Comics from April 2015 to September 2017 after winning Lezhin Comics first World Comic Contest.
 It was announced in 2018 that the series would go on a hiatus due to dissatisfaction with Lezhin's alleged mistreatment of creators on its platform; only returning in 2019 with three extra side stories.
 The series was published into two print volumes on March 31, 2017, by Lezhin Comics, and as a six volume complete collection by Polar Fox on December 20, 2021.

-The manhwa was published digitally in English by Lezhin Comics and Tappytoon, being part of the first batch of titles available when Lezhin launched in North America in 2016.
+The manhwa was published digitally in English by Lezhin Comics, being part of the first batch of titles available when Lezhin launched in North America in 2016.
+Yen Press announced that they had licensed the series for an English print publication under their Ize Press imprint in 2026.